 How To Add A Microsoft Teams Link To Your Email Signature

-Making it Easy for People to Connect
+Microsoft Teams Makes it Easy for People to Connect to You

 Email signatures are fantastic tools for helping people we approach connect back with us.
 With online chats and video conferencing now part of everyday communications, you really need to include links in your email signature to the collaboration apps you use.
 For example, if you have Office 365 and Teams it’s a good idea to add a Teams shortcut link to your Outlook email signature.

 When activated, the Teams link takes recipients straight to your Teams Chat channel – even if they don’t have Teams open at that time!
 It’s a simple way to encourage someone you message to respond back to you quickly.

 Before you add any links to your email signature, make sure it’s in line with your internal company policies.
 For example, your HR or internal marketing team may have an email signature template they want you to follow.
 Taking a moment to check won’t harm your kudos with them, and you may gain extra merit points if they don’t already know that everyone with Teams has this option available to them.

 When you’re ready to add the Teams link, start by opening a new email from Outlook.

 The email will have your existing signature.
 Use it to pick the position you want to add the new link (or where you’ve been told to add it!) and type, ‘Chat with me on Teams!’

 Now you need to add a hyperlink that redirects anyone who clicks on ‘Chat with me on Teams’ to your Teams channel.
 With your cursor, select ‘Chat with me on Teams’ and click on ‘Insert’, then ‘Link’ in the menu bar.
 A pop-up box titled, Insert Hyperlink, will appear.
 In the ‘Address’ box type in the following: